Destination

 Prestwick Golf Club

-• Prestwick is the birthplace of the Open Championship, where an old cottage would become the clubhouse being the legendary Old Tom Morris its the greenkeeper.
+- Prestwick is the birthplace of the Open Championship, where an old cottage would become the clubhouse being the legendary Old Tom Morris its the greenkeeper.
 The original layout had only 12 holes.
-It has hosted 24 Open Championships and it runs one short compared to the Old Course that hosted 25.
+It has hosted 24 Open Championships and it runs one short compared to the Old Course St. Andrews.
 The course embodies Scottish golf tradition, with holes that wind around hills, fairways with unnoticeable bunkers, several blind shots and very small and difficult greens.

 Western Gailes Golf Club